Estacao-Oliver/Estacao-Oliver/LEGAL.md

 For MIT this means you **must not** remove the copy of the MIT license from any distribution.

-- Code created by Delta-V contributors is found in `_DV` Namespaces.
+- Code created by Estação Oliver contributors is found in `_EO` Namespaces.

 - Upstream code from [Space Station 14](https://github.com/space-wizards/space-station-14) was taken under [the MIT license](/LICENSE-MIT.txt).
   Any code not in a specific Namespace, excluding `Nyanotrasen` subdirectories, is sublicensed as MIT plus AGPLv3 from the Space Wizards Federation.